Free Consultations 24/7

 Google and other internet search engines can quickly find information that otherwise may require digging deep into other databases.
 You can enter your doctor’s name in quotation marks followed by keywords such as “malpractice,” “lawsuit,” and “suspension” to quickly find out if he or she faced actions—especially if they were mentioned in any news articles.

-If you find out that your doctor has been sued for medical malpractice, you can get a full copy of the lawsuit (unless it’s confidential) by calling the county clerk’s office in the area where your doctor practices and requesting a copy.
-This is an important step, as not all medical malpractice lawsuits are successful, or justified.
+This is an important step, as not all medical malpractice lawsuits are successful or justified.
 In addition, certain mistakes and negligence-related errors are more egregious than others, and it’s important to know exactly what your doctor was accused of doing (or not doing) while treating a patient.

-If you suspect that you’re a victim of medical malpractice, it’s important to get medical treatment and contact an experienced Ohio medical malpractice lawyer.
-But you should also report the incident to the appropriate authority.
 In Ohio, that’s the State Medical Board.
 You can file a complaint online or by calling the confidential complaint hotline at 1-833-333-7626.
 This can not only help you get compensation for your injuries but also help others who may have been hurt in the future by this doctor’s negligence.

 That’s why it’s important to do your due diligence and find out about your doctor’s history, track record, and reputation—even if you’ve been going to the same doctor for years.
-New complaints and actions can pop up at anytime as well, so continue to check on your doctor’s credentials frequently to ensure that they haven’t been subject to any disciplinary measures in recent months.
+New complaints and actions can pop up at any time as well, so continue to check on your doctor’s credentials frequently to ensure that they haven’t been subject to any disciplinary measures in recent months.

 Whether your doctor has faced disciplinary action in the past, or they made their first negligent mistake while treating you, we’ll work hard to build a claim that holds them accountable.
 Medical malpractice is a devastating thing to experience, as it can break your trust in the medical profession and leave you in even worse shape than before you were treated.